 A decision by Iraq to ban almost all U.N. inspections on October 31, 1998, precipitated a new phase of the confrontation.
 The Clinton Administration decided to abort air and missile strikes planned for November 14-15 after Iraq agreed at the last minute to resume cooperation with U.N. inspections.
-But, following a report on December 15 by the chief weapons inspector that Iraq was withholding cooperation, the United States and Britain conducted a four day operation against Iraq (Operation Desert Fox) including approximately 410 missiles and 600 bombs.
+But, following a report on December 15 by the chief weapons inspector that Iraq was withholding cooperation, the United States and Britain conducted a 4-day operation against Iraq (Operation Desert Fox) including approximately 410 missiles and 600 bombs.

 Since the December 1998 operation, the United States and Britain have carried out air strikes against Iraqi air defense units and installations on a frequent basis, in response to Iraqi attempts to target allied aircraft enforcing no-fly zones over northern and southern Iraq.
-On January 18, 2001, then President-elect Bush warned that his Administration would use force against Iraq if it were found to be developing weapons of mass destruction, and on January 28 Vice President Cheney warned Iraqi President Saddam Hussein against miscalculating as he had done in 1990 with the invasion of Kuwait.
-On February 16, 2001, allied aircraft conducted strikes against five Iraqi air defense installations north of the 33rd parallel (the northern limit of the southern nofly zone) in response to increasing challenges by Iraqi air defense units.
+On February 16, 2001, allied aircraft conducted strikes against five Iraqi air defense installations north of the 33rd parallel (the northern limit of the southern no-fly zone) in response to increasing challenges by Iraqi air defense units.
+Since then, allied aircraft have continued to conduct periodic strikes against Iraqi air defense installations, amid reports that Iraq has been upgrading its air defense capabilities.
+On October 7, 2001, following the September 11 terrorist attacks on the United States, the U.S. Ambassador to the United Nations warned Iraq not to move against Iraqi opposition groups or attack its neighbors while the United States was involved in its campaign against terrorism.

 According to the U.S. Defense Department as of late November 1998, expanded military operations and crisis build-ups in the Gulf since the 1991 war had cost a total of \$6.9 billion.
 Incremental costs of these operations amounted to approximately \$1.6 billion in FY1998, 1.3 billion in FY1999, \$1.1 billion in FY2000, and \$1.1 billion estimated in FY2001.
-In November 1998, Members of Congress from both parties voiced support for military action to compel Iraqi compliance with U.N. resolutions, and on December 17, the House of Representatives passed H.Res.
-612, expressing unequivocal support for U.S. military personnel conducting operations in the Gulf.